Is Potassium Sorbate Safe To Eat?

 What does potassium sorbate do in our products?

 Potassium sorbate is a preservative; it prevents the growth of microorganisms.
-It is a common ingredient in cheeses, baked goods, juices, produce, wines, sodas, pickled products and some protein products.
+It is a common ingredient in cheeses, baked goods, juices, produce, wines, sodas, pickled products, and some protein products.
 Potassium sorbate is also found in thousands of personal care products, including shampoos, conditioners, body washes, moisturizers, cosmetics, sunscreens, and other items.
 It is soluble in alcohol and slightly soluble in water.
+Welcome to contact us today or request a quote.

 Is potassium sorbate safe to eat?